ministryofjustice/cloud-platforms-k8s-kops/README.md

 `$ helm install external-dns -f cluster-components/$YOUR_CLUSTER/external-dns/values.yml`

 The configuration in `values.yml` allows DNS to be created for `Service` objects only, as these examples are using a single `nginx-ingress` service and ELB; that nginx-ingress `Service` object has a `external-dns.alpha.kubernetes.io/hostname` annotation to create a wildcard DNS record for that ELB.

-### kube-lego
-[kube-lego](https://github.com/jetstack/kube-lego) is an in-cluster service that watches the Kubernetes API for `Ingress` rules with SSL/TLS definitions, obtains TLS certificates from Let's Encrypt, and configures the ingress-controller with the obtained cert.
-To install with Helm:

-`$ helm install kube-lego -f cluster-components/$YOUR_CLUSTER/kube-lego/values.yml`

-For an Ingress rule to receive a TLS certificate and for the ingress controller to make use of it, the Ingress rule must contain a `kubernetes.io/tls-acme: "true"` annotation, and a `tls` block defining the `Secret` where the certificate is stored.
-See `example-apps/nginx/ingress.yml` for a working example.

 ### kuberos
 [kuberos](https://github.com/negz/kuberos/) is a simple app to handle cluster credential generation when using OIDC [Authentication](#authentication) - it's not great, but good enough for now.